taylorpoulin/truefacts.online/index.md

 ### There is a direct correlation between the number of children you have, and the likelyhood that you will live longer than you would like to.

+### The prime age for sstarting your own consulting business is 37.